lostleaf/Pathfinding-Evaluation/README.md

-SimpleGps
+ Pathfinding Evaluation
 =========

-A simple digital map software for algorithm testing
+A simple framework for testing pathfinding algorithm